 The Best Woodless Pencils: Cretacolor Monolith Set

 Woodless pencils are made entirely of graphite and clay wrapped in either paper or lacquer.
 The extra exposed graphite on a woodless pencil makes shading large areas of similar tones easier.
 They can be sharpened to a fine point for detailed work, or left to dull for thicker lines.
 Cretacolor’s Monolith set comes with six regular woodless pencils ranging in hardness from a standard HB to an incredibly soft 9B pencil.
 This makes the set good for drawing and blending shadows on backgrounds that require darker tones.

 The Monolith Set also comes with one of Cretacolors Aquamonolith water-soluble pencils.
 This 4B graphite pencil reacts to water like watercolor paint.
 The pencil can be dipped directly into water to draw vibrant, dark lines or used dry with water applied after by brush to darken and blend the image.
 Along with the seven total pencils, the set includes a pencil holder for when your pencil gets too short, a kneaded eraser for detailed erasing and highlighting, a protective tip to prevent your pencil’s lead from breaking, and a pencil sharpener for, well, sharpening your pencil.

-Cretacolor 204 30 Monolith Set 11 Pieces with Eraser and Sharpener
+Cretacolor Monolith Graphite Pencil Tin Box Set 11 Pieces

 The Cretacolor Monolith Set includes six woodless graphite pencils, a water-soluble pencil, and multiple other drawing accessories, all for a good price.